russhousley/IETF-105-Mtg-Network-BoF/key-questions.md

 1 - Do we need to manage connectivity for guest rooms?

-2 - Can we simplify or eliminate any network requirements?
+2 - Can we simplify, evolve, or eliminate any network requirements?

+3 - Are there any network functions that could be delivered virtually rather than physically on-site?

+4 - Are there new requirements to support the hackathon or other new technical initiatives?

-3 - Can we prioritize key network requirements/functions into must have vs. nice to have (optional)?
+5 - Can we prioritize key network requirements/functions into must have vs. nice to have (optional)?

-4 - Do any NOC functions change based on changes in network requirements?
+6 - Do any NOC functions change based on changes in network requirements?

 Information the BoF participants will need:
 - [The IETF Meeting Network Requirements](https://www.ietf.org/how/meetings/admin/meeting-network-requirements/)